leboo961/st/README.md

 Requirements
 ------------
-In order to build st you need the Xlib header files.
+In order to build st, you need the Xlib header files.

 Installation
 ------------
-Start by cloning the repo
+Start by cloning the repository:
 ```
 git clone repo
 ```